ArjunSNair00/NodeScape/README.md

 - 🔍 **Search Bar:** Ability to search and filter nodes, and also by content within the node.
 - hover the node to see the content
 - attach nodes dynamically as you go (when using ai to generate nodes and edges)
+- smart coloring (colour similar nodes)
+- add glow and bloom to nodes to amplify galaxy feeling
+- items under a class should be clustered
 ---

 <p align="center">